eccLib Module

 A reader instance that iteratively returns FASTA records from a file object.
 This is the iterator to the iterable FastaFile class.

-Bases: Sequence[str]
+Bases: Iterator[str]

 Returns the index of the provided sequence